Sheffield, Tasmania: Lake Cethana

 The walk starts at the junction just before turning into the Lemonthyme Lodge.
 The walk takes about two hours and allows visitors to observe the varieties of vegetation of the area.
 After crossing two areas of cleared land the track crosses a fern gully, beyond which there is more forest until the track terminates in the backwater of the lake.
 This walk is graded as hard because the return trip is a long haul uphill.

 Kimberley Warm Springs

 Kimberley Warm Springs are a geothermal feature and semi-developed visitor site located in the town of Kimberley.
 The micro climate created by the warm springs creates a unique habitat.

 Gowrie Park

 The small town of Gowrie Park is located 16 kilometres south of Sheffield.
 It is a starting point for walkers climbing Mount Roland.
 The town has a history as a Hydro construction village.

 Cradle Mountain

 Cradle Mountain is approximately one hour's drive south-west of the township.
 The mountain is accessible from the northern end of the Cradle Mountain-Lake St Clair National Park.
 There are numerous walks available, ranging from short to multi-day.

 Hydro control centre

-Most of the South West and West Coast Hydro Tasmania power stations are controlled from the Hydro control centre in Sheffield.
+All of the West Coast, Mersey Forth, Derwent and other Hydro Hydro Tasmania power stations are remotely controlled from the Hydro control centre in Hobart.